VoidOne-App/VoidOne/README.md

     ANALYTICS --> DB
 ```

-The second diagram represents the **long-term architecture** and does not imply that every subsystem is currently implemented.
+The second diagram represents **long-term architecture**, not a claim that all components currently exist.

----

-# 🛡️ Security

-Security is treated as an engineering requirement.

-Repository-level security and quality tooling may include:

-- CodeQL
-- Static analysis
-- Automated validation
-- Release integrity checks
-- Build validation

-Long-term security direction may include:

-- Dependency auditing
-- Artifact integrity verification
-- Reproducible builds
-- Hardened update mechanisms
-- Secure extension boundaries
-- Runtime integrity validation

-VoidOne does not claim security certifications or absolute security guarantees unless explicitly documented.

 ---